Govardhan Gardens Bamboo Nursery is the first diversified tropical bamboo nursery

 of split and pounded culms.
 35 feet with 2

-stock available now!
+Limited stock available by June

 Dendrocalamus strictus (Male Bamboo)